MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Stop-SPAssignment.md

 ```

 ### -Global
-Stops the global assignment collector from storing objects, and disposes of any objects contained by the global assignment collector.
+Stops the global assignment collector from storing objects and disposes of any objects contained by the global assignment collector.

 ```yaml
 Type: SwitchParameter